liebki/BlazorLibrary/README.md

 ## Screenshots

 ![Library Example Picture](https://kmliebl.de/blazorlibraryscreenshots/library-ow.png)
+(Old, before MAUI port, new one will follow if everything works as planned)

 ## Roadmap

+1.
+- Wishlist
+- Change API-Key, etc. basically edit config while app is running in an interface!

+2.
-- Remove or upgrade print function
+- Remove or upgrade print function (hell on earth in maui, I can tell you)
-- Change icons of electron-shell
-- Reduce or optimize code (in general)
+- Reduce or optimize code (in general) (with maui?)
 - Change rating menu
-- Enhance and integrate better mmoga scraper (for all languages)
+- Integrate mmoga and rawg api (now that I created those two)
 - Language files, to change language
 - Integrate platforms like steam and such
-- More to come..